QuantumBFS/ZXCalculus.jl/docs/src/index.md

   [phase teleportation](https://arxiv.org/abs/1903.10477).
 - Visualization for ZX-diagrams.

-Different from `PyZX`, `ZXCalculus.jl` can be integrated into the quantum compiler [`YaoLang.jl`](https://github.com/QuantumBFS/YaoLang.jl).
+`ZXCalculus.jl` can be integrated into the quantum compiler [`YaoLang.jl`](https://github.com/QuantumBFS/YaoLang.jl).
 This makes the following features.
 - Reading or outputing quantum circuits in various form (for example, QASM, YaoBlock instructions, and so on).